moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/internal_releases/_index.md

    with the ability to create custom internal packages:
    * The highly flexible auto-deploy process will be used to deploy security fixes without breaking the mirroring between GitLab repositories.
    * The internal release process will guarantee predictability and results, and minimize the human factor from the process.
-The remediation of high severity vulnerabilities in GitLab Dedicated instances will be automated from start to end by using the Switchboard functionality to perform an auto-upgrade of Dedicated tenants.
+The remediation of high severity issues in GitLab Dedicated instances will be automated from start to end by using the Switchboard functionality to perform an auto-upgrade of Dedicated tenants.